hashgraph/hedera-mirror-node/docs/configuration.md

 `hedera.mirror.rosetta.db.pool.maxLifetime`             | 30                      | The maximum lifetime of a database connection in minutes
 `hedera.mirror.rosetta.db.pool.maxOpenConnections`      | 100                     | The maximum number of open database connections
 `hedera.mirror.rosetta.db.port`                         | 5432                    | The port used to connect to the database
+`hedera.mirror.rosetta.db.statementTimeout`             | 20                      | The number of seconds to wait before timing out a query statement
 `hedera.mirror.rosetta.db.username`                     | mirror_rosetta          | The username the processor uses to connect to the database
 `hedera.mirror.rosetta.log.level`                       | info                    | The log level
 `hedera.mirror.rosetta.network`                         | DEMO                    | Which Hedera network to use.
 Can be either `DEMO`, `MAINNET`, `PREVIEWNET`, `TESTNET` or `OTHER`
+`hedera.mirror.rosetta.nodes`                           | {}                      | A map of main nodes with its service endpoint and node account id
 `hedera.mirror.rosetta.nodeVersion`                     | 0                       | The default canonical version of the node runtime
 `hedera.mirror.rosetta.online`                          | true                    | The default online mode of the Rosetta interface
 `hedera.mirror.rosetta.port`                            | 5700                    | The REST API port